Aask42/IoB_DC28/src/LED scripting v2.md

 ### Goto
 The 2 bytes following the command are the byte location inside of the script data to jump to

+## Extra details
+The very first 2 bytes of the binary format is a mask of what leds the lightshow makes use of before actual commands start